ardriveapp/turbo-payment-service/README.md

 - `yarn db:migrate:latest`: Runs migrations on a local PostgreSQL database
 - `yarn db:down`: Tears down local docker PostgreSQL container and deletes the db volume

+### Migration

+Knex is used to create and run migrations.
+To make a migration following these steps:

+1. Add migration function and logic to `schema.ts`
+2. Run the yarn command to stage the migration - which generates a new migration script in `migrations/` directory

+- `yarn db:make:migration MIGRATION_NAME`

+3. Update the new migration to call the static function created in 1.

+4. Run the migration

+- `yarn db:migration:latest`

 ## Tests

 Unit and integration tests can be run locally or via docker.
 For either, you can set environment variables for the service via a `.env` file: